Fiordor/GPX-FEMECV/README.md

 ```

 ### Manager page
-Download or update data.Like this is a small project, I do not contemplate that the trails info will be update, just them points.
+Download or update data.
+Like this is a small project, I do not contemplate the trails info will be update, just its points.
 The page has an indicator of queue length and three buttons to change view.
-+ Download: list the trails whose points attribute is null, this means that we have not downloaded before the data.
++ Download: list the trails whose points attribute is null, this means that we have not downloaded before the points.
-+ Update: list the trails whose points attribute is false or an array, this means that the trail has not points or it has
++ Update: list the trails whose points attribute is false or an array, this means that the trail has or not points.
-+ Queue: list the trails to process.
++ Queue: list of trails to process.

 <img src="./doc_img/page_manager.png" height="250" alt="page_manager">